Resource guide

 • Can it trace an alert from input event to closed case or officer decision?

-• Can it show why a relationship was accepted, restricted, refreshed, or escalated?
+• Can it show why a relationship was accepted, restricted, or escalated?

 • Can it export a defensible evidence pack without rebuilding the story manually?